Gwen Stefani To Headline The 2019 Singapore Grand Prix

 According to E!
 Online, Gwen Stefani will be headlining the Formula 1 Singapore Airlines 2019 Singapore Grand Prix.

-She is scheduled to perform at one of the biggest annual events in Singapore with Red Hot Chili Peppers and Muse also on the bill.
+She is scheduled to perform at one of the biggest annual events in Singapore with Red Hot Chili Peppers and Muse, who are also on the bill.

-“This is not Stefani’s first time in sunny Singapore as she to a sold-out crowd at the Singapore Indoor Stadium in 2007, during her ‘Sweet Escape’ World Tour.
-Fans can expect another spectacular show as Gwen Stefani performs fan-favorite hits at the Padang Stage on Saturday, 21 September at the Marina Bay Street Circuit,” E! report.
+“This is not Stefani’s first time in sunny Singapore as she [performed] to a sold-out crowd at the Singapore Indoor Stadium in 2007, during her ‘Sweet Escape World Tour.’
+Fans can expect another spectacular show as Gwen Stefani performs fan-favorite hits at the Padang Stage on Saturday, 21 September at the Marina Bay Street Circuit,” E! reported.

 “The Formula 1 Singapore Airlines Singapore Grand Prix features the world’s finest drivers going wheel-to-wheel at night.
 Top figures in racing will be there to race, reaching speeds of up to 320km/h, threading the barriers around Singapore’s picturesque skyline.”